Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Proof of the Main Theorem (Theorem 1.1)

-\begin{proof} We remark that the precondition on $V_{1}^{(t)}$ depends only on the random choices for the matchings in the interval $[t+1,t+\beta]$, but not on the orientation of these edges.
+\begin{proof} We remark that the precondition on $V_{1}^{(t)}$ depends only on the random choices for the matching edges in the interval $[t+1,t+\beta]$, but not on the orientation of these edges.
 Therefore, the orientations of the matchings in the time-interval $[t+1,t+\beta]$ are still chosen independently and uniformly at random.
+In the proof we focus on the random matching model, but exactly the same arguments apply to the balancing circuit model, where one round of the random matching model corresponds to $d$ matchings in the balancing circuit model.